taye/interact.js/docs/installation.md

 title: Installation
 ---

-interact.js offers two sets of packages that you can add to your project:
+interact.js offers two sets of free packages that you can add to your project:

  1. To get started quickly, you can use the package named `interactjs` on npm.
     This package contains all the features of the library already pre-bundled.
  2. If you'd like to keep your JS payload small, there are npm packages under the `@interactjs/` scope which let you choose which features to include.
     These packages are distributed as ES6 modules and may need to be transpiled for older browsers.

 ### npm pre-bundled